 You can read the Court’s decision here.

 Super Lawyers named Illinois business and employment law trial attorney Peter Lubin a Super Lawyer and Illinois business dispute attorney Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating complex employment, wage law violation, overtime, class action, collective action, non-compete agreement, discrimination and various other types of business and commercial litigation disputes.
 Our Wheaton and Glen Ellyn business dispute lawyers, civil litigation lawyers and copyright attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely-held businesses and employee breaches of fiduciary duty.
 We also assist Chicago and DuPage County area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.